rancher/dashboard/docs/developer/PLUGINS.md

   Use this to convert older PRs to the new format
 - Run the script `./scripts/rejig -d` to move folders to their old location and update imports again Use this to convert newer branches to the old format (possibly useful for branches)
+  > IMPORTANT - This script contains a `git reset --hard`

 ## Step 1
 The basis of this step 1 is to move the majority of the code under the `shell` folder.
 Additionally, the top-level `nuxt.config.js` is updated